solislemuslab/dna-nn/meetings.md

-# To do
-- need to schedule a meeting with Lareina to setup project and expectations

-- Name
-- Project
-- Time
-- Outcomes
-- Meeting frequency
-- Specific tasks

 Rules of the game:
 - Need to study: https://github.com/crsl4/mindful-programming
 - Document everything you do clearly (in Rmd or jupyter notebooks)